wasimafser/Amazon-Review-Scraper/README.md

 # Amazon-Review-Scrapper
-Scrape Amazon website for reviews related to a particular item.
+Scrape Amazon website for reviews related to a particular item and save them to a csv.

+### LIBS
+* requests
+* BeautifulSoup
+* csv